horizon0708/nezumi-obsidian-publisher/README.md

 # Blog Publisher for Tuhua

 **This plugin is an alpha version.
-It isn't ready to be used generally**
+It isn't ready to be used for the general public**

 This is an Obsidian plugin to publish your folder as a blog hosted on Tuhua.